-41. A number of studies have also demonstrated that SARS-CoV-2 is "much more resilient to cleaning than other respiratory viruses so tested."18 The measures that must be taken to remove the Coronavirus from property are significant and far beyond ordinary or routine cleaning.
+41. A number of studies have also demonstrated that SARS-CoV-2 is "much more resilient to cleaning than other respiratory viruses so tested."
+The measures that must be taken to remove the Coronavirus from property are significant and far beyond ordinary or routine cleaning.

 42. Efficacy of decontaminating agents for viruses is based on a number of factors, including the initial amount of virus present, contact time with the decontaminating agent, dilution, temperature, and pH, among many others.
-Detergent surfactants are not recommended as single agents, but rather in conjunction with complex disinfectant solutions.19 the presence of virus, making it difficult to determine if lower levels of infectious virus are actually still present on treated surfaces.20
+Detergent surfactants are not recommended as single agents, but rather in conjunction with complex disinfectant solutions.

 43. Additionally, it can be challenging to accurately determine the efficacy of decontaminating agents.
-The toxicity of an agent may inhibit the growth of cells used to determine
+The toxicity of an agent may inhibit the growth of cells used to determine the presence of virus, making it difficult to determine if lower levels of infectious virus are actually still present on treated surfaces.

-17CDC, Ventilation in Buildings (last updated Feb.
-9, 2020), https://www.cdc.gov/coronavirus/2019ncov/community/ventilation.html#:~:text=HEPA%20filters%20are%20even%20more,with%20S ARS%2DCoV%2D2 (last visited February 27, 2022).
+ncov/community/ventilation.html#:~:text=HEPA%20filters%20are%20even%20more,with%20S ARS%2DCoV%2D2 (last visited February 27, 2022).